Hiring and building your brand – two success factors for biotechs expanding to Europe

-Biotech companies headquartered in U.S. Life Sciences hubs (i.e., Greater Boston area, San Francisco, San Diego, New York/Tri-State area), may have a strong brand awareness in the local market, however, are relatively unknown in Europe.
-Increasing overseas publicity prior to and during recruitment is a necessary yet often underestimated effort by U.S. companies undergoing expansion and seeking to source the best talent from established biotech or big pharma in Europe.
+Biotech companies headquartered in U.S. life sciences hubs (i.e., Greater Boston area, San Francisco, San Diego, New York/Tri-State area), may have a strong brand awareness in the local market, however, are relatively unknown in Europe.
+Increasing overseas publicity prior to and during recruitment is a necessary yet often underestimated effort by U.S. companies undergoing expansion and seeking to source the best talent from established biotech or big pharma companies in Europe.

-You need a strong brand ambassador in Europe: This starts with partnering with a well-researched, well-networked, credentialed search firm team to attract the best talents at EU HQ and Affiliate level.
-You need a partner as your brand ambassador, differentiating from you from other competitors in the market.
+You need a strong brand ambassador in Europe: This starts with partnering with a well-researched, well-networked, credentialed search firm team to attract the best talent.
+You need a partner as your brand ambassador, differentiating you from other competitors in the market.
 This brand leadership during the European build-out continues with a strong Head of Europe/International in place and with the EU leadership team.

 Levelling of the positions: